krishnasaga/learning-notes/behavioral-biology/macular-genetics.md

 - Overall, microevolutionary changes in gene regulation and expression can have far-reaching effects on the structure and function of proteins and on the phenotype of organisms.

-From ROBERT SAPOLSKY notes

-As promoters change, transcription factors change.
-Splicing enzymes can change their behavior and create entirely new proteins.
-Changes in transcription factors can activate entirely different gene sequences.
-Little changes can have big results, especially when those changes cascade.

 ### Transcription factors
 Transcription factors are proteins involved in the process of converting, or transcribing, DNA into RNA.